Frequency-time analysis, low-rank reconstruction and denoising of turbulent flows using SPOD: Introduction

 \section{Introduction}

-The curse of dimensionality in the analysis of large turbulent flow data has led to the development of a number of modal decomposition techniques \citep{taira2017modal}.
+The curse of dimensionality \citep[see, e.g.,][]{meneveau1992search} in the analysis of large turbulent flow data has led to the development of a number of modal decomposition techniques \citep{holmes2012turbulence}.
 The primary utilities of these techniques are to extract the essential flow features and to provide a low-dimensional representation of the data.
 Most of these techniques seek modes that lie in the span of the snapshots that constitute the time-resolved data, and adhere to certain mathematical properties that define the decomposition.
 The arguably most widely used technique is the proper orthogonal decomposition (POD), introduced by \citet{lumley1967structure,lumley1970stochastic}.
 A specific flavor of POD, the computationally inexpensive method of snapshots \citep{sirovich1987turbulence, aubry1991hidden}, decompose the flow field into spatial modes and temporal coefficients.
 Its modes optimally represent the data in terms of its variance, or energy, and are coherent in space and at zero time lag.
 Another popular method is the dynamic mode decomposition \citep[DMD, ][]{schmid2010dynamic}, which is rooted in Koopman theory \citep{rowley2009spectral} and assumes an evolution operator that maps the flow field from one snapshot to its next.
 The DMD modes are characterized by a single frequency and linear amplification rate.
 Refer to the reviews by \citet{taira2017modal} and \citet{rowley2017model} for summaries of various modal techniques.

-Spectral proper orthogonal decomposition (SPOD) \citep{lumley1967structure,lumley1970stochastic} is the frequency-domain variant of POD and computes modes as estimates of the eigenvectors of the cross-spectral density (CSD) matrix.
+Spectral proper orthogonal decomposition (SPOD) is the frequency-domain variant of POD and computes modes as estimates of the eigenvectors of the cross-spectral density (CSD) matrix.
 At each frequency, SPOD yields a set of orthogonal modes, ranked by energy.
-For statistically stationary flows, \citet{towne2018spectral} have demonstrated that the SPOD combines the advantages of POD, namely optimality and orthogonality, and DMD, namely monochromaticity.
+The mathematical framework underlying SPOD was first outlined by \citet{lumley1967structure,lumley1970stochastic}.
+Early implementations of SPOD include \citet{glauser1987coherent,glauser1992application,delville1994characterization,arndt1997proper,picard2000pressure,citriniti2000reconstruction} and \citet{gordeyev2000coherent}.
+For statistically stationary flows, \citet{towne2018spectral} have demonstrated that the SPOD combines the advantages of POD, namely optimality and orthogonality, and DMD, namely temporal monochromaticity.
 In this work, we demonstrate how these properties can be leveraged for different applications.